 The Nominating and Corporate Governance Committee considers properly submitted recommendations for candidates to the Board from stockholders in accordance with our Second Amended and Restated Bylaws ("Bylaws").
-Any stockholder may submit in writing a candidate for consideration for each stockholder meeting at which directors are to be elected by no later than the close of business on the 90th day nor earlier than the close of business on the 120th day prior to the anniversary date of the prior year's annual meeting, except that if the annual meeting is set for a date that is not within 30 days of such anniversary date, we must receive the notice no earlier than the close of business on the 120th day prior to the current year's annual meeting nor later than the close of business on the later of (i) the 90th day prior to the date of the current year's annual meeting and (ii) the tenth day following the day on which the date of the current year's annual meeting is first disclosed in a public announcement.
+Any stockholder may submit in writing a candidate for consideration for each stockholder meeting at which directors are to be elected by no later than the close of business on the 90th day nor earlier than the close of business on the 120th day prior to the anniversary date of the prior year's annual meeting, except that if the annual meeting is set for a date that is not within 30 days of such anniversary date, we must receive the notice no earlier than the close of business on the 120th day prior to the current year's annual meeting and (ii) the 14th day following the day on which the date of the current year's annual meeting and (ii) the tenth day following the day on which the date of the current year's annual meeting is first disclosed in a public announcement.
 Any stockholder recommendations for consideration by the Nominating and Corporate Governance Committee should include the candidate's name, biographical information and the information required by Section 1.2 of our Bylaws, including a statement indicating whether such stockholder intends to solicit proxies in support of a director nominee other than Olaplex's nominees in accordance with Rule 14a-19 under the Exchange Act.
 The Nominating and Corporate Governance Committee evaluates director candidates recommended by stockholders in the same manner as candidates from other sources.